gokdenizyilmaz/FrequencyCounter/README.md

 # FrequencyCounter
 This code count the frequiencies of the words.
-But here is the different this code counts the roots of the words.
+But here is the difference, this code counts the roots of the words.
 Let me give you an example: lets say our text is , text= "I swam in the lake last week with John at the London." , output will be "{'i': 1, 'in': 1, 'the': 2, 'lake': 1, 'last': 1, 'week': 1, 'with': 1, 'at': 1, 'london': 1, 'swam': 1}" What happened in here ?